anonymoousUserP/Dmapper/README.md

 # Dmapper
-Dmapper Application is a wewbapplication that allows seamless automating data processing and visualization
+Dmapper Application is a webApplication that allows seamless automating data processing and visualization